1. What is Hospice?

 9. How can I become a Hospice Volunteer?

-If you are interested in joining the Adoration volunteer team, please email us at [email protected].
+If you are interested in joining the Adoration volunteer team, please visit our Hospice Volunteer page.
 An Adoration team member will contact you and be happy to walk you through each of our volunteer programs.

 Adoration understands the importance of a full bereavement process, and for that reason we request that if a prospective volunteer has lost a loved one within the last year, that they take the necessary time—at least a year—before volunteering with us.